About St Mary’s

 On the edge of affluent Belgravia, St Mary's retains a socially mixed character even now, mainly because it has remained a place of traditional Anglo-Catholic worship and teaching, where Christians believe what they pray in their approach to the holiness of the living God.
 Here many continue to find inspiration and support to live in the light of Christ in contemporary society.

 The liturgy at St Mary's beautifully combines Gregorian chant, Renaissance, Viennese and contemporary sacred music with the majestic language of the Book of Common Prayer.
 The ceremonial is also richly traditional and, with intelligent preaching, High Mass on Sundays is the highlight of the week for all who attend.
 The setting may have been beautified by successive generations but it remains strangely simple and peaceful…despite the gentle rumble of the trains underneath.
-Please see Services for details of the pattern of our regular services, and this week's services.

 See Calendar for all St Mary's events and services.